mewore/redemption/README.md

 - [x] 💙 Counters for twigs, carry limit, etc.
 - [x] 💙💜 Bird companions
 - [x] 💙 The bird companions disappear after some time
+- [x] 💙 Dashing while flying
+- [ ] 💙 The timer shouldn't start until the player has started moving
+- [ ] 💙 Pausing the game
+- [ ] 💙 Returning to the main menu
+- [ ] 💙 Restarting the level
 - [ ] 💜 The place where the player needs to put the sticks
 - [ ] 💚 5 levels
 - [ ] 💛 Bird companion SFX